 The Foundations of Celtic Naval Power

 Celtic boats varied in size and purpose.
 Long, narrow war canoes carved from single logs were fast and maneuverable, ideal for surprise raids along rivers.
+These could range from 10 to 20 meters in length, paddled by a crew of a dozen or more warriors, and were often painted with tribal symbols to intimidate enemies.
 Larger merchant vessels, with a capacity of up to 150 tons, carried tin, copper, wine, and slaves across the English Channel and Bay of Biscay.
 The Celts also built specialized vessels with leather sails and oars, combining wind and muscle power to outrun Roman galleys.
-Their shipyards, often located in sheltered estuaries, were centers of skilled labor and innovation, passing down techniques through generations.
-This naval infrastructure gave Celtic tribes the ability to project power far beyond their coastal homelands.
+Their shipyards, often located in sheltered estuaries from the Loire to the Shannon, were centers of skilled labor and innovation, passing down techniques through generations.
+This naval infrastructure gave Celtic tribes the ability to project power far beyond their coastal homelands and to challenge the maritime dominance of Mediterranean empires.

 Materials and Construction Techniques